jayachaturvedi/pain_in_mental_health/README.md

 Includes instructions that were followed for the annotation of pain and pain-related terms.
 It also includes adjudication guidelines.

+Folder: LDN READ Codes
+This folder contains the READ codes for pain diagnosis, treatment and medication that were used to identify patients with pain within the GP records of Lambeth DataNet.

 Publications:

 Development of a Corpus Annotated with Mentions of Pain in Mental Health Records: A Natural Language Processing Approach